MycroftPhoenix/mycroft-core/README.md

 "This version requires Python 3.8.
 We will endeavor to make improvements to support newer versions of Python once the project has reached a more advanced stage of development."

+Mycroft Phoenix is currently in its early stages of development, with the ultimate goal of porting Mycroft to Windows, Mac, and Android using Termux.

+Whether you're a seasoned developer or just getting started, any help or contribution is greatly appreciated.
+As someone who utilizes AI to generate scripts and make corrections, I'm always open to collaboration and feedback.
+Contributions are not limited to Mycroft-Phoenix but also extend to any other part of the project.
+Together, we can make Mycroft Phoenix even better.

+If you're interested in joining the project or have any questions, feel free to reach out to me at stevechretien111@protonmail.com.
+Your input and support are invaluable as we continue to improve Mycoft-Phoenix.
 Mycroft is a hackable open source voice assistant.

 ## Table of Contents